Ministry of Education

 - Secondary Ungraded

-Students who are taking courses at the Grade 8-12 level and the school personnel do not consider the student to be in a specific grade.
+Students who are taking courses at the Grade 8-12 level and the school personnel do not consider them to be in a specific grade.

-Students with Special Needs who are working towards a certificate of graduation are grouped into four Performance Reporting groups: Gifted, Behaviour Disabilities, Learning Disabilities, and Sensory Disabilities.
+Students with Special Needs who are working towards a certificate of graduation are categorized into three groupings for performance-oriented reporting: Behaviour Disabilities, Learning Disabilities, and Sensory Disabilities.
 The Sensory Disabilities group consists of the Special Education categories E (Visual Impairment) and F (Deaf or Hard of Hearing).

 - Service Outlet (Library Survey)